bendikbo/SSED/README.md

 ```

-**Add stuff in the codebase for your dataset**
+**3. Add some key functionality in the codebase to support your dataset**

-Some stuff in the codebase requires that you add some new functionality, e.g. referencing and dereferencing class labels, so that the model can read numbers and the humans on the other side can read names.
+Some stuff in the codebase requires that you add some new functionality to support your newly created dataset, below is an attempt to list all these places.
+If you're having issues, don't hesitate to reach out to me by email!

+*Adding your reference and dereference dictionary in classifier/data/datasets/\_\_init\_\_.py to their respective functions*

+This is used for the automated dataset creation script and during inference, so that you get readable results out of the inference algorithm.

 **4. Use your *special* source domain knowledge to make configurations that make sense for the problem you're solving**